eugenia1984/english/b1-english-for-developers/1-learn-to-describe-places-and-events.md

 `The virus is a threat to our system.` -> This means the virus could cause harm to the system.

+### Real-life scenario

+A real-life scenario is a situation that could happen in everyday life.
+It's used in training or teaching to make the learning more practical and relevant.

+For example:

+`The training included real-life scenarios to help us understand how to respond to emergencies`. -> The training used examples of situations that could happen in real life to help participants learn.

 ---